MingFei2001/HeyAPI/README.md

 Once the server is running, you can open your web browser and navigate to:

-*   `http://localhost:8080/` - To access the home page, which serves `templates/index.html`.
+*   `http://localhost:8080/` - To access the home page.
 *   `http://localhost:8080/weather` - To access the weather page.

 #### Weather API Key Setup

 The weather page (`/weather`) fetches current weather conditions from `weatherapi.com`.
-To make this work, you need an API key from `weatherapi.com` and must set it as an environment variable before running the server.
+To make this work, you need an API key from `weatherapi.com` and set it as environment variable to fetch the weather information.

 1.  **Obtain a Key from `weatherapi.com`**:
 *   Go to [weatherapi.com](https://www.weatherapi.com/), sign up or log in, and copy your API key from your dashboard.